 Signalling (Symple v4):

-C++ server/client ◀──── WebSocket ────▶ Browser (symple-client-player)
+C++ server/client ◀──── WebSocket ────▶ Browser (symple-player)

 Auth, presence, rooms, call protocol (init/accept/offer/answer/candidate)